Skip to main content

 Sessions are built from several event sources:

-• Client hooks send AI IDE activity from Cursor, Claude Code, Codex, and Hermes
+• Client hooks send AI IDE and CLI activity from Cursor, VS Code, Claude Code, GitHub Copilot CLI, Codex, Hermes, and Goose

 • OTLP telemetry sends Claude Cowork session events directly from Anthropic’s infrastructure